On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Computational Verification

 \subsection{Rigorous interval arithmetic certification}

 We give a formal certification of $\det(M_5) < 0$ separating truncation error from floating-point rounding.
-All interval arithmetic is performed using the \texttt{mpmath.iv} module~\cite{mpmath}, which implements directed-rounding IEEE~754 arithmetic to track rigorous enclosures.
+All interval arithmetic is performed using the \texttt{mpmath.iv} module~\cite{mpmath}, with outward-rounded arbitrary-precision operations tracking rigorous enclosures.
 We note that the same computation can also be performed in the Arb library~\cite{Johansson2017} (which uses ball arithmetic over arbitrary-precision floating-point), providing an independent route to the same certification.

 \begin{lemma}[Truncation bound] For all $u \in [0, 0.21]$ and $N = 50$, the truncated approximation $\Phi_N(u) = \sum_{n=1}^{N}(2\pi^2 n^4 e^{9u} - 3\pi n^2 e^{5u}) e^{-\pi n^2 e^{4u}}$ satisfies

 \end{lemma}